 Are there facilities for the hearing impaired?

-The Danstheater and Concertzaal feature an advanced UHF stereo system for the hearing impaired.
+The Danstheater and Concertzaal will soon have an advanced UHF stereo system for the hearing impaired.
 This system can be used by plugging a pair of stereo headphones into the output by your seat.
 Headphones can be obtained from the information desk for free.

 Nieuwe Kerk does not have a support system for the hearing impaired.